virtual-labs/exp-dev-reference/dev-process/README.md

 ### 13. Experiment Update/Upgrade

 The analysis of the evaluation data or bug reports filed by end users or other stakeholders may necessitate or suggest the experiment being updated or upgraded.
 In this way, the experiment developer stays involved with the experiment through its complete lifecycle.
-Each time the experiment is updated, a new hosting request has to be raised in order to rehost the experiment.
-Each new hosting request must have a unique tag in order to uniquely identify the source code deployed for that hosting request.
+For every experiment update, rehosting has to be requested on the original lab hosting request.
+This rehosting request must have an unique tag in order to identify the source code to be deployed for that hosting request.

 ### 14. Experiment Archival